 We have all become so familiar with Google Maps that many of us have forgotten how to read a paper map.
 It would be a good idea, however, to have one when taking a road trip here.
 In some of the more remote areas of the island, the signal is not great, and the Google Maps data will not always be accurate, depending on when it was last updated.
 Be sure that Google Maps isn’t leading you onto an F road if you are not in a suitable car for them.

 Because the Icelandic language contains several letters that other European languages don’t, such as Þ and Æ, it’s better to copy and paste your destination from a website into Google, rather than typing it.
 If you don’t include the letters as they are written you may end up in the wrong place.
 Icelanders are friendly people and most of them speak fantastic English, so if you do become lost, ask for directions and they’ll be happy to help you.
 Be aware that there is currently one place in Iceland where a toll is charged: Vaðlaheiðargöng tunnel, in the north of Iceland.
-You can read about how to pay the toll in my article here.
+Make sure you read our article about how to pay tunnel tolls in Iceland before you begin your journey.